-On July 23, 2020, Qisda acquired 19.02% of the Alpha's common shares, increasing its ownership from 23.84% to 42.86%.
-Qisda is the ultimate controlling party of the Group, and has issued the consolidated financial statements available for public use.
+On July 23, 2020, Qisda Corporation acquired the Alpha's 19.02% percent of common shares, increasing its ownership from 23.84% to 42.86%.
+Qisda Corporation is the ultimate controlling party of the Company, and has issued the Consolidated Financial Statements Available for Public Use.